harisushehu/Hausa-deep-sentiment-analysis/README.md

 ## Note

-This code is part of an ongoing research project, and the associated paper is currently under review.
-Feel free to reach out for any inquiries or collaboration opportunities.

 Contributions to the repository are welcome, and any questions can be sent to harisushehu@ecs.vuw.ac.nz.

 We appreciate your interest and hope that this code proves valuable in your research endeavors.